 Since inception, we have incurred significant net losses.
-Our net losses were \$187.1 million, \$108.2 million and \$47.7 million, for the years ended December 31, 2021, 2020 and 2019, respectively.
-As of September 30, 2022, we had an accumulated deficit of \$644.8 million.
+Our net losses were \$248.7 million, \$187.1 million and \$108.2 million, for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$769.4 million.
 We have funded our operations to date primarily with proceeds from the sale of common stock and preferred stock and upfront payments and research and development cost reimbursement received under our collaboration agreement with Genzyme Corporation, an affiliate of Sanofi (the Sanofi Agreement).
+The Sanofi Agreement has been terminated effective as of June 2023, and Sanofi will have no further reimbursement obligations post this termination.
 To date, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring and discovering development programs, securing intellectual property rights and conducting discovery, research and development activities for our programs.
 We have not yet demonstrated our ability to successfully complete any clinical trials, including pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Our product candidates will require substantial additional development time and resources before we will be able to apply for or receive regulatory approvals and, if approved, begin generating revenue from product sales.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.